Reinforcement Learning Vs Supervised Learning: How AI Learns Through Rewards

 Understanding Supervised Learning

 Supervised learning is a cornerstone of machine learning, defined by its use of labeled data where the algorithm is trained with tagged examples.
+Supervised learning relies on a labeled dataset, where each example is annotated with the correct output to guide the learning process.
 In supervised learning, each input in the dataset is associated with a corresponding output, enabling the model to learn the relationship between them.
 This learning process involves adjusting model weights to minimize the difference between predicted and actual outputs.

 Diving into Reinforcement Learning